 Summary of the Whiskey Rebellion

-The Whiskey Rebellion was an armed insurrection that took place in Pennsylvania in 1794.
-The rebels were upset over a tax Congress placed on whiskey, which was the first tax levied by the Federal Government.
+The Whiskey Rebellion was a revolt in Western Pennsylvania that started in 1791 and became an armed insurrection in 1794.
+The rebels were upset over a tax Congress placed on whiskey, which was the first tax levied by the Federal Government under the United States Constitution.
 For many reasons, farmers and distillers who lived on the western frontier found the tax excessive and resorted to harassment of federal tax collectors.
 By 1794 hostilities escalated to the level of organized, armed resistance by several thousand rebels who marched on Pittsburgh.
 President George Washington personally led an army of more than 13,000 militiamen from other states over the Allegheny Mountains to confront the rebels.
 In the face of that overwhelming force, the uprising collapsed and the federal government proved that it would enforce laws enacted by Congress.
 The successful suppression of the Whiskey Rebellion helped to confirm the supremacy of federal law in the early United States and the right of Congress to levy and collect taxes on a nationwide basis.

 Quick Facts About the Whiskey Rebellion

-- Date Started: The Whiskey Rebellion started on July 15, 1794, when warning shots were fired at a Federal Marshal on a farm near Pittsburgh.
+- Date Started: It started on July 15, 1794, when warning shots were fired at a Federal Marshal on a farm near Pittsburgh.